strncat/strncat.github.io/_posts/euclid/2024-03-27-euclid-book1-pr5.markdown

 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr5/1.png" width="50%" class="center"></p>

-Define some point arbitrarly chosen along the exteneded line that we drew from point $B$.
+Define some point arbitrarily chosen along the extended line that we drew from point $B$.
 Let this point be $E$.
 Using <a href="https://strncat.github.io/jekyll/update/2024/03/23/euclid-book1-pr2.html">proposition 2</a>, we can define point $D$ on the other side such that $BE = CD$.

 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr5/2.png" width="50%" class="center"></p>